HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 Per the expression `$STREAM.stdout.writelines('Hello, world!')`, it calls the method `writelines` on `stdout` object of the predefined variable `STREAM`.
 The method `writelines` prints the `Hello, world!` on your terminal, and returns the bytes wrotten to the stream (`stdout`) totally.
-Here it should be 14 - length of the string `Hello, world!` plus the newline (`\n`) character wrotten to the terminal.
+Here it should be 14 - the length of the string `Hello, world!` plus the newline (`\n`) character wrotten to the terminal.

 Because the expression appeared as the content of the `hvml` element, the result of this expression will be recorded as the result of executing the `hvml` element.
 And because the `hvml` element is the root element, the result of executing the `hvml` element will become the result of the whole HVML program.